 Finishing up pantry storage containers for baking essentials, the 7.8 cup Rubbermaid Brilliance containers are perfect for chocolate chips and cocoa powder.
 You can easily fit two bags of chocolate chips (24 oz total net weight) or two tins of cocoa powder (16 oz total net weight).

 Finally, I used my remaining two 6.6 cup containers for a few miscellaneous baking items that we had on hand–coconut sugar and gluten free pecans.
 Tip: I wouldn’t use this tall container shape for anything powdery, as it would be hard to reach down inside without making a mess.

-Stepping away from food storage containers for a minute, I wanted to share this great tiered organizer for canned goods!
+Stepping back from food storage containers for a minute, I wanted to share the tiered organizer that I used to store canned goods.
+This is a perfect pantry can organizer that would also work for spice jars.
 It is from The Home Edit line at Walmart which is both affordable and high quality.